Indoor air pollution is one of the top five environmental health risks.

 Whole-house systems are more cost-effective because they cover more square footage than in-room units.
-They can also increase your HVAC (heating, ventilation, air conditioning) system’s lifespan and energy efficiency.* Whole-house air filters are usually int4egrated into your HVAC system, so they are less noisy and out of sight.
+They can also increase your HVAC (heating, ventilation, air conditioning) system’s lifespan and energy efficiency.* Whole-house air filters are usually integrated into your air conditioning system, so they are less noisy and out of sight.
 They can also be programmed through your thermostat.

 Room Air Purifiers

 Room air purifiers are great for smaller areas.
 They are usually programmable and portable, which is convenient.
 If you have seasonal allergies, you can use them when you need them and store them for later use.
 If you need more than one in-room air purifier, you may save money with a whole-house system.

 You may want one just to have when you need it.
 It’s always a good idea to use or rent a room purifier when:

 - One room is a high-traffic area for pets

 - There are high-allergen or city smog days

 - You have a dampish room where you combat mold